 I don’t remember the first time I saw the name Boracay but I know it mustn’t have been somewhere I was aching to visit.
 Aching that’s the right word.
 That’s when you know a place was meant to become entwined with your inner traveller.
 You were meant to go there, and it was meant to be seen by you.
-It’s like love at first sight but only with cities or towns or countries and differently to love at first sight, you don’t actually have to see it, not in the flesh.
-Maybe you see a picture or hear someone describe it or even read a book and just like that, you are there and you have walked down its streets and danced all night in a quirky little bar, you’ve seen the sunset and fallen in love with the clouds changing colour.
+It’s like love at first sight but with cities or towns or countries and differently to love at first sight, you don’t actually have to see it, not in the flesh.
+Maybe you see a picture or hear someone describe it or even read a book and just like that, you are there.
+You have walked down its streets and danced all night in a quirky little bar.
+You’ve seen the sunset and fallen in love with the clouds changing colour.
 And just like that, the place is yours and you are its captive and life is good.

 I don’t remember the first time I saw the name Boracay, but I remember the first thing I was told when I arrived.
-In our island, we have a McDonald’s and a Starbucks and Jollibee.
+“On our island, we have a McDonald’s and a Starbucks and Jollibee.”
 That is when any traveller wishing to experience the local culture, settles in for disappointment.
-One of the most touristy islands on the planet, shut down for over six months due to over tourism, consistently ranking at the top both as an island destination and for its famous White Beach, was it really possible to experience local culture here.
+One of the most touristy islands on the planet, shut down for over six months due to over tourism, consistently ranking at the top both as an island destination and for its famous White Beach… was it really possible to experience local culture here?

 Boracay Island was closed for six months after government intervention to allow for rehabilitation of the environment and nature and a major re-do on the islands waste system and infrastructure.
 During your stay it is inevitable that you will cross the main road of Boracay, that traverses through what the locals call Station 3, 2, 1.
 Station 3 offering more budget accommodation and dining options, building up to the more luxurious water side villas in Station 1.
 The road is still very much under construction.